AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

 ![Custom Poster component](assets/2018-05-07_at_4_09pm.png)

-Custom Poster component is created by extending the Image component.
+A `Custom Poster` component is created by extending the Image component.

 ## Prerequisites {#prerequisites}